gesiscss/gesis_surf_extension/README.md

 ---

-GESIS Surf is an open-source research infrastructure for privacy-preserving, longitudinal collection of web browsing behavioral data at scale — combining a browser extension, REST API backend, and hierarchical session modeling to enable reproducible passive panel studies created by [GESIS – Leibniz Institute for the Social Sciences](https://www.gesis.org/).
+GESIS Surf is an open-source research infrastructure for privacy-preserving, longitudinal collection of web browsing behavioral data at scale — combining a browser extension, REST API backend, and hierarchical session modeling to enable reproducible passive panel studies.
+GESIS Surf is developed by [GESIS – Leibniz Institute for the Social Sciences](https://www.gesis.org/).

-> 🔗 **Looking for the backend?** Check out [GESIS Surf Backend](https://github.com/geomario/gesis_surf_backend)
+> 🔗 **Looking for the backend?** Check out [GESIS Surf Backend](https://github.com/gesiscss/gesis_surf_backend)

 ## ✨ Features